Title

 Americans Retreat After Defeat at Quebec City

-Soon after the June 1775 battle at Bunker Hill, Washington decides to go on the offensive and invade Canada.
+Soon after the June 1775 battle at Bunker Hill, Washington decides to go on the offensive by invading Canada.

-The prize is the British citadel at Quebec City, scene of their famous victory over the French in 1759.
-The additional hope, which will prove futile, being that once the fighting begins the British settlers in Canada will join the rebel cause.
+The prize here is the British citadel at Quebec City, scene of their famous victory over the French in 1759.
+The additional hope, which will prove futile, being that once the fighting begins the British settlers in Canada will join the rebel cause

-Field command falls to General Richard Montgomery, who moves northeast up the St. Lawrence River, taking Ft.
+Field command falls to General Richard Montgomery, who moves northeast up the St. Lawrence, taking Ft.
 Ticonderoga on May 10, 1775 and Montreal on November 14.

-He is joined there by a precocious nineteen-year-old, Aaron Burr, who interrupts his study of law to engage in frontline combat against Britain over the next four years.
-Montgomery immediately promotes Burr to the rank of captain, and selects him as his aide-de-camp.
+He is joined there by a precocious 19 year old, Aaron Burr, who interrupts his study of law, to engage in frontline combat against Britain over the next four years.
+Montgomery immediately promotes Burr to the rank of Captain, and selects him as his Aide-de-Camp.

-On December 2, these two join up below Quebec with Benedict Arnold, who has slogged his way overland from the southeast.
-Between them, they have 900 men to throw against the 1,000 British troops under Major General Guy Carleton, recently appointed to defend the stronghold.
+On December 2, these two join up below Quebec with Benedict Arnold, who has slugged his way overland from the southeast.
+Between them they have 900 men to throw against the 1,000 British troops under Major General, Guy Carleton, recently appointed to defend the stronghold.

-On the snowy night of December 30, 1775, the Americans begin to move against Quebec City, with Arnold’s 600 men advancing on the right toward the Palace Gate and Montgomery’s 300 men coming up on the left, across the Plains of Abraham.
+On the snowy night of December 30, 1775, the Americans begin to move against Quebec City, with Arnold’s 600 men advancing on the left toward the Palace Gate and Montgomery’s 300 men coming up on the right, across the Plains of Abraham.

 But the American assault fails.
 Arnold is shot in the ankle and turns command over to Brigadier Daniel Morgan.
 Montgomery is killed by the first English volley, and Burr, along with his disheartened troops, turns back.
-By dawn on New Year’s Eve, Carleton retains control of the city, with casualties of only eighteen men against 60 killed or wounded Americans and 426 others captured.
+By dawn on New Year’s Eve, Carleton retains control of the city, with casualties of only 18 men against the American losses of 60 killed or wounded and some 426 others captured.

-Naval control around Quebec brings Carleton reinforcements—7,000 Regulars and 3,000 German mercenaries—bringing his muster up to 11,000 men.
-Over the next ten months he throws them against an expanded force of 6,000 retreating Americans under Schuyler and General Horatio Gates, who succeeds the dead Montgomery.
+Naval control around Quebec allows Carleton to be reinforced by 7,000 Regulars and 3,000 German mercenaries, bringing his muster up to 11,000 men.
+Over the next 10 months he throws them against an expanded force of 6,000 retreating Americans, under Schulyer and General Horatio Gates, who succeeds the dead Montgomery.

 Back come the rebels, exiting Montreal in June 1776, with even the belligerent Arnold voicing his dismay.